deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ### Restaking on Eigenlayer

 The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
 EtherFi delegates their staked `ETH` to _Eigenlayer Operators_, those operators can choose which _Eigenlayer AVS_ they will operate for.
-Malicious _AVSs_ or _Operators_ could lead to the _loss of user funds_ or _loss of unclaimed yield_, as discussed in the [dependencies](#dependencies) section.
+EtherFi currently uses an implementation that could not lead to the _loss of user funds_ or _loss of unclaimed yield_ because there is no slashing of funds, as discussed in the [dependencies](#dependencies) section.

 We analysed the Eigenlayer protocol to be of Stage 0 in a [dedicated report](/protocols/eigenlayer/ethereum#dependencies).
 However, the Eigenlayer protocol would be classified as Stage 1 if the criteria _Accessibility_ was ignored.
-Since EtherFi interacts programmatically with Eigenlayer, _Accessibility_ does not affect _Dependency_ centralization risks.
+Since EtherFi interacts programmatically with Eigenlayer, _Accessibility_ does not affect its centralization risks as a dependency.
 The Stage 1 equivalent dependency impacts EtherFi's own score and limits it to a _Medium_ centralization risk for the _Autonomy_ dimension.

 Finally, other liquid staking tokens (LSTs), such as Lido's `stETH`, can be restaked on Eigenlayer and transformed into `eETH` using the `Liquifier` contract.
 In this case, the tokens are also restaked on Eigenlayer using a dedicated and predetermined strategy for each type of LST.
 The deposits are currently limited to `stETH` with a cap of 850'000 ETH.
-Since this represents less than 35% of EtherFi's TVL, this grants EtherFi a medium dependency on Lido.
+Since this represents less than 35% of EtherFi's TVL, this grants EtherFi a _Medium_ dependency on Lido.

-> Autonomy score: High
+> Autonomy score: Medium

 ## Exit Window